awsdocs/aws-doc-sdk-examples/dotnetv3/Lambda/README.md

  * **BucketName** - The name of the bucket containing the Zip files for the sample functions.
  * **IncrementKey** - "LambdaIncrement.zip",
  * **CalculatorKey** - "LambdaCalculator.zip",
- * **RoleName** - The name of the Amazon Identity Management role that gives the scenario permissions to access Lambda.
+ * **RoleName** - The name of the IAM role that gives the scenario permissions to access Lambda.
  * **PolicyArn** - The Amazon Resource Name (ARN) of a policy giving the IAM role permissions to access Lambda.
 <!--custom.scenarios.lambda_Scenario_GettingStartedFunctions.end-->